simplertasks/aicommandscript/examples/AICS-master-template.md

 - Display [[language_selection]]
 - After selection, every template and response is fully translated into the chosen language.
+- immediately switch to to language once chosen
 - Do not mix languages: tokens + template must both be translated.

 // TEMPLATES STANDARD